The Context

 If the Trust Collective sounds familiar, there is a reason.

 None of the individual pieces in this framework are entirely new.
-Resource-based economics, renewable energy, AI governance, ecosystem restoration, compact urban design, automation of labor — all of these ideas have been explored, advocated for, and in some cases prototyped by people who came before.
+Resource-based economics, renewable energy, transparent governance, ecosystem restoration, compact urban design, automation of labor — all of these ideas have been explored, advocated for, and in some cases prototyped by people who came before.
 The Trust Collective exists because of their work.
 It is built on their shoulders.
 And it owes them the honesty of saying clearly: this is what they contributed, this is where they stopped, and this is what we are trying to carry further.

 Someone will read the Trust Collective and say: this sounds like the Venus Project.
 Or: haven't we tried this before?